gsi-upm/SEAS/README.md

 ## How to use the SAGAtoNIF's or RestrictedToNIF's API

-You can go to
+You can go [here](http://demos.gsi.dit.upm.es/tomcat/SEAS/Controller) to see a demo and test the service.

-To access the API just send a POST request to http://localhost:8080/SAGAtoNIF/Service or to http://localhost:8080/RestrictedToNIF/RestrictedService with these parameters:
+To access the API just send a POST request to:
+1. (If you are in local mode) http://localhost:8080/SAGAtoNIF/Service or to http://localhost:8080/RestrictedToNIF/RestrictedService with these parameters:
+2. (If you want to use the demo) http://demos.gsi.dit.upm.es/tomcat/SAGAtoNIF/Service or to http://demos.gsi.dit.upm.es/tomcat/RestrictedToNIF/RestrictedService with these parameters:

     input:
         The original file to be translated
     informat: